Last Updated July 2023

 Is this a paid position?

 No. Freeform Portland is an all-volunteer run non-profit radio station.
 All positions, from engineering to training to taking the garbage out are performed by volunteers.

 Do I have to have prior radio experience?

 Not at all!
 Many of our longtime DJs had their first on air experience with us.
 Depending on if you choose to broadcast your show live from the studio or submit a pre-recorded show, you may need to have a computer, an internet connection and some equipment (ie. microphone) to play and record music digitally.
-We can train you how to use the equipment, how to put a show together and even teach you what words you can and cannot say on air.
+We can train you how to use some open source software, how to put a show together and even teach you what words you can and cannot say on air.
 All we ask is that you have a creative passion for music and community!